 People who’ve never used a VPN before often get sidetracked trying to decide which service is objectively the best.
 The truth is that each VPN is configured differently, and, as a result, the one that’s the best at unblocking Philo might not be the most secure, and vice versa.
-Instead, we find it’s better to look at VPNs that can deal with day-to-day tasks reliably.
-That’s why all of the services we’re recommending today fit these criteria:
+Instead, we find it’s better to look at VPNs that can deal with a range of day-to-day tasks reliably.
+That’s why all of the services we recommend today fit these non-negotiable criteria:

-- Can help you securely access Philo while traveling abroad
+- Has a range of US servers capable of helping you securely access Philo while traveling abroad

 - Provides high enough speeds for uninterrupted live streaming

 - Uses uncrackable encryption and a wealth of other security tools to keep you safe